Introduction: Living Frugally on One Income

 For instance, If you have medical debt, call the hospital, doctor, or lab and ask if they could reduce the bill or arrange a payment plan.
 I saved more than half of a lab bill when I called them.
 You can also analyze your health insurance plan and see if there are any changes you can make to reduce the cost.

-Whether it’s creating an emergency fund or investing in your retirement, having money tucked away in a savings account can provide a sense of security and freedom.
+Whether it’s creating an emergency fund or investing in your retirement, having money tucked away in a savings account can be sense of security and freedom.
 Taking control of your finances is a crucial step toward a brighter future.

 Strategies for Paying Off Debt on One Income